alforiva1970/siliceo-bridge/docs/ENG/FAQ_EN.md

 ### Can I use Siliceo Bridge with multiple AIs simultaneously?

-Currently only with Claude.
+**Yes! (since v1.1.0)**

+Siliceo Bridge supports:
+- ✅ Claude.ai
+- ✅ ChatGPT (chat.openai.com and chatgpt.com)

+Each model has separate conversations and you can switch between them with one click.

-Support for Gemini, ChatGPT, Perplexity is on the roadmap for v1.1 and v2.0.
+Support for Gemini and Perplexity is in roadmap for v2.0.

+### Can I rename AI models?

+**Yes! (since v1.2.0)**

+You can customize model names:
+1. **Double-click** on the model button (e.g. "Claude")
+2. Type the new name (e.g. "Soren")
+3. The name is saved and used everywhere

+Perfect for giving personal names to your AI companions!

 ### Can I export conversations?

-Not at the moment, but it's planned for v1.1:
+**Yes! (since v1.1.0)**

-- JSON export (structured data)
+- ✅ JSON export (structured data)
-- Markdown export (readable)
-- Backup import
+- ✅ JSON import with duplicate detection
+- ✅ Merge or replace option

+Each model (Claude/ChatGPT) exports its conversations separately.

 ### Can I search in old conversations?